DarshPhpDev/news-aggregator/README.md

-1. Navigate to the project directory: `cd news-aggregator/frontend`
+1. Navigate to the frontend directory: `cd news-aggregator/frontend`

 2. Run the following command: `docker-compose up -d`